Flyer53/jsPanel/README.md

 For detailed information on how to use the jQuery-UI resizable interaction see the [api documentation](http://api.jqueryui.com/resizable/)

+**Disable** the resizable feature by setting option.resizable to the string 'disabled'

 #### ![draggable](https://github.com/Flyer53/jsPanel/raw/master/demopage/images/options-draggable.png)<a name="option-draggable"></a>
 Type: object